The Crape Myrtle Company

 A copy of our growing instructions is included with each order.

-We have designed special growing instructions for Spring Planting.
+We have designed special growing instructions for Winter and Fall Planting.

 Download File